bognar-dev/bognar.dev/README.md

 <!-- - Discuss the complexity of Back-end functionality implemented.
-- Evaluate if the Back-end features demonstrate sophistication. --> The main complexity comes from the authorisation layer it needs to be secure and not expoitable.
+- Evaluate if the Back-end features demonstrate sophistication. --> The main complexity comes from the authorization layer it needs to be secure and not exploitable.

 ---